RobotMa/CarND-Advanced-Lane-Lines/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-##### 1. The pipeline works pretty well in general, however, there is a wobble at the end of the video.
-This is due to imprecise identification of the lanes when there is a shadow.
-A fix can be introducing one of the other two channels in HLS color space such that the yellow lane and white lane are caught separately in different color space and then merged together to get a more robust result.
+##### 1. The pipeline works pretty well in general.
+This is achieved through a lot of experiments with choosing the right thresholds for various color spaces, and it is observed that the right color space can be more important than applying the gradients especially when the environment is changing.

 ##### 2. Performing an average on the fitted polynomial is very important.
 This helps smoothen the detected drivable space in the lane.
 However, this is a double edged sword since calculating the average can also delay the time of correction from a failure/imprecise detection.